Graphmax for Text Generation: Conclusion

 \section{Conclusion}

-The statistics of word concurrent relationships based on a large-scale corpus are valuable for the fluency of sentences because they depict the human way of expression.
-We use a weight directed graph to model the word concurrent relationships.
-The nodes of the graph are the words in the corpus, the direction of edges is determined by the 2-grams of the corpus, and the corresponding weights can be calculated based on the frequency of the 2-grams.
-Using the corpus-based word concurrent graph, we propose a graph regularized softmax function for text generation.
-In particular, we use a graph total variation term to regularize softmax to incorporate the concurrent relationship into a language model.
-We apply the proposed graph softmax to GPT2 for the e-commerce and food review generation.
-The results demonstrate that our method can successfully achieve better BLEU and human evaluation scores on fluency than softmax.
+Motivated by the word concurrent relationships which describe the human preferences of expression, we construct a weighted directed word concurrent graph for scene-specific text generation.
+The nodes of the graph are the words that appear in the corpus, the direction of edges is determined by the 2-grams of the corpus, and the corresponding weights can be calculated based on the frequency of the 2-grams.
+To incorporate the concurrent information into the process of text generation, we propose a concurrent graph regularized \texttt{softmax} function, called \texttt{graphmax}, for the next word prediction.
+The proposed \texttt{graphmax} is an $n$-gram mixture model that can be readily plugged into a large-scale pre-trained LM.
+We apply \texttt{graphmax} to scene-specific review generation and machine translation, and the results from both tasks demonstrate that our method can improve the performances than existing methods using \texttt{softmax}.
+This suggests that due to its simplicity and versatility \texttt{graphmax} should be used broadly in LMs.